Duncan Hunter’s wife to plead guilty in corruption case

 Hunter, who represents areas in San Diego and Riverside Counties, won re-election last year despite being under indictment on corruption charges.
 He pleaded not guilty last year and is scheduled to go to trial in September.

-Hunter denies any wrongdoing and has said the allegations against him and his wife are politically motivated.
+Hunter denied any wrongdoing and has said the allegations against him and his wife are politically motivated.

 CLICK HERE TO GET THE FOX NEWS APP